 Born in Cape Town in 1975, Aggenbach currently lives and works in Woodstock, Cape Town.
-Her explorative work has secured her many achievements including winning the 2003 Absa L’Atelier award.
-Her work is represented in numerous public and private collections, including Sasol, Absa, Spier, SABC, Red Bull (Austria) and Anglo Gold.
+Her explorative work has secured her many achievements including winning the Absa L’Atelier Award in 2003.
+Her work is represented in numerous public and private collections, including Sasol, Absa, Spier, SABC, Red Bull (Austria), the South African National Gallery, 21C Museum in Kentucky (USA) and Anglo Gold.

 “My earlier works relied heavily on processing found imagery, rethinking associations and creating new fictions.
 These works were often an amalgamation of historic references with private narratives and forms part of a process of investigating pathologies and deconstructing the past.
 My primary intention is to construct subtle paradoxes by introducing a quite humour, either formally or materially.”